Lut99/eflint-syntax-highlighting/README.md

 ![Example syntax hightlighting](img/example.png)
-_Example snippet of eFLINT using the [Panda Syntax](https://marketplace.visualstudio.com/items?itemName=tinkertrain.theme-panda) theme._
+_Example of the eFLINT syntax highlighter using the builtin Monokai theme._

 More constructs or features may be added in the future.
 Ideally, a language server might even provide much more advanced syntax highlighting.